 - Start planning for next year!

 Begins May 1, 2018.
 You may register on site as well.
 Click for Registration Form.

 For those who register by August 1, there will be a free tee-shirt for you on-site at registration.

 Registration fee is $20 per boat for boaters age 14 and over.
-Registration fee for those age 13 and younger is $5 per boat.
+The registration fee for those age 13 and younger is $5 per boat.